alexec/docker-maven-plugin/USAGE.md

 </plugin>
  ```

+Note: we default to HTTPS.
+However, on Linux the default is un-secured HTTP.
+Try `<host>http://localhost:2375</host>`.

 There are other [configuration options](https://github.com/docker-java/docker-java#configuration), including via system environment here, which might be preferable if you have a number of builds using the plugin.

 Create your `${basedir}/src/main/docker` directory and create a subfolder for your application container